 All of us may feel like we experience “uncombable hair syndrome” at one point or another.
-Meet a 7-year-old girl who lives with the real thing.
+Meet two girls who live with the real thing.

-“Shilah loves her unique hair, but that has come from constant positive reinforcement at home from friends and family,” her mom Celeste Calvert-Yin, who lives in Melbourne Australia, told TODAY via email.
+“Shilah loves her unique hair, but that has come from constant positive reinforcement at home from friends and family,” her mom, Celeste Calvert-Yin, who lives in Melbourne, Australia, told TODAY via email in 2017.

 “As a little, little girl she often told us she was like a unicorn as they are very special and unique just like her.
 It brought a tear to our eye.”

-It’s often inherited, but Calvert-Yin said there’s no history of it in the family.
-Shilah’s 9-year-old brother Taelan has brown hair that’s completely straight.
-The family didn’t even know about the syndrome until last year.
+The condition is often inherited, but Calvert-Yin said there’s no history of it in the family.
+Shilah’s brother Taelan has brown hair that’s completely straight.
+The family didn’t even know about the syndrome until 2016.

 Shilah noticed she was different when she was about 4, and the attention from other kids and adults made her uneasy.
 That’s when her family told her being different was awesome, Calvert-Yin said.

 “Since then she has never really looked back ... and now thrives on all the attention,” she noted.